 When your oven has heating issues, it may need a deep cleaning.
 Electric oven temperature problems can be the result of grease and food buildup on the inside of the oven.
 A dirty oven interior can prevent the radiant element from heating the oven effectively, which may be why the oven cooks unevenly.

 Service experts recommend that you avoid the self-clean feature of the oven.
-The extremely high temperatures associated with this feature can cause important components to fail including door locks, thermostats, bake elements, control boards, and more.
+The self-cleaning cycle can reach internal temperatures of up to 1,000°F. This can cause important components to fail including door locks, thermostats, bake elements, control boards, and more.

 Your best bet if your oven needs cleaning is to use vinegar steam to clean the oven naturally.
 This method is safe, effective, and won’t leave foul-smelling fumes behind for days.
 Here’s how to do it: